sr4dev/Unity-SpriteAssist/README.md

 ### Mode
 ![image](https://user-images.githubusercontent.com/9159336/97450951-9ca7a580-1976-11eb-86f7-4e18775dd9b0.png)
 - **Transparent Mesh**: Default Mode.
 Allow alpha pixel.
 - **Opaque Mesh**: Disallow alpha pixel.
-You can use the mesh for oapque shader.
+You can use the mesh for opaque shader.
 - **Complex**: Separate area by alpha.
   - Alpha pixel is converted to Transparent Mesh area.
   - Non-alpha pixel is converted to Opaque Mesh area.